How to work with SQL aliases in dbForge Studio for SQL Server

 - generates an alias with a prefix.<[Dept]1>

-In the Condition column, you can define the criteria under which an alias will be inserted based on the rule specified in the Action column.
-This occurs when an identifier, such as a table, view, table-valued function, or synonym, is inserted into a SQL document from the Completion List.
+In the Condition column, you can define the criteria under which an alias will be applied based on the corresponding rule in the Action column.
+These rules are triggered when an identifier—such as a table, view, table-valued function, or synonym—is inserted into a SQL document from the Completion List.

 .